 Jim: Right.
 And, uh, people smart.
 You have that one.
 People smart’s interesting.
 What – what is that?

 Kathy: You know, people smart people think well with other people, but they also have an ability to read body language.
 So, we’re the ones who can determine if you’re mad, happy, sad or glad.

 Jim: Without a word.

 Kathy: Without a word, so we walk toward a dad to ask for a favor and you have “No” written all over your body and so, we turn around.

 Kathy: And then the dad is like, “Can I help you?”
-And the kid is like, “No, ‘cause I want you to say yes and you’re going to say no.” So, we have a strength to observe and respond appropriately, but that also means we have the ability to manipulate you and or to motivate.
-So, the strength would be to motivate and to use that and to love on you or to see you frazzled and take advantage of that by knowing that you’re weak.
+And the kid is like, “No, ‘cause I want you to say ‘yes’ and you’re going to say ‘no.’” So, we have a strength to observe and respond appropriately, but that also means we have the ability to manipulate you and or to motivate.
+So, the strength would be to motivate and to see you sad and to love on you or to see you frazzled and take advantage of that by knowing that you’re weak.
 And so, we’d get you to do something that otherwise you wouldn’t have done.
-And so, that’s a negative use of that people-smart ability.
+And so, that’s a negative use of that people smart ability.

-Jim: That’s people smart.
-That combination of things, let’s touch on that because you’re right in saying that you’re not one thing, you know.
+Jim: So, that’s people smart.
+That combination of things, let’s touch on that, um, because you’re right in saying that you’re not one thing, you know.
 This isn’t a personality profile test.
-You’ve got all of this.
+You – you’ve got all of this.
 It’s a matter of developing it.
 Can a person actually be really smart in all eight smarts?

 Kathy: That’s exactly what I would love for them to do, to be mature and to treat the child as more mature and to have the respectful conversation.
 “I’ve learned something about you.
 I’d love to share it.”
 Because what we’re giving people today is powerful language to explain what they’ve observed for years.